 Would the redistricting practices of the political party in power ever change without an independent office?

-Health Care & the Budget Resolution
+Financial Reform: Health Care & the Budget Resolution

 The Budget is the soft underbelly of the Republic Party, and an honest conservative like Rand Paul spells out why in this YouTube presentation.
 The national debate on the budget should be separate from the ACA, but not according to the Budget Committee.

 On March 7th the Heritage Foundation’s Chief Research Fellow came out against the first congressional attempt at “replace.”
 It points out that low-income people still get a discount and while less than before, it leaves 25 million who do not get a discount and the likely hood of increased premiums and no offsetting subsidies.
-The solution implied is the impoverishment of people who are least likely to afford a health emergency, but the most liable to have a one.
+The solution implied is the impoverishment of people who are least likely to afford a health emergency are the most liable to have a one.